mollyincali/whatsinyourcart/README.md

 - Yet again we're dealing with imbalanced classes so I'll need to account for that in the train test split and model parameters again.
 The image below tells me that my models are predicting Organic items with more accuracy than in the Banana models.
 With this train, test, split we are seeing F1 scores higher than our mean accuracy scores - which is good, in this case.
 ![title](images/organic2.png)

+### The Best ModelS?
+- Gradient Boosting provides the best metrics for all three questions.
+Has the customer ordered this before?
+Did the customer purchase Bananas?
+Did the customer purchase something Organic?

 # Recommending Similar Items
 - Word2Vec was used to recommend similar items to customers.
-Any item listed in the products csv can be searched to find the top 10 paired purchaes.
+Any item listed in the products csv can be searched to find the top 10 paired purchases.

 ```
 Top 10 Paired Purchases for Mango_Slices: